marcinofulus/iCSEbook1/school/source/abitur/2016/en/beispielfunktion.rst

   h'(x) &= -e^x < 0	\\
   h''(x) &= -e^x < 0

-A drawing by Sage confirms this too:
+A drawing by Sage confirms this:

 .. sagecellserver::